openhab/org.openhab.ui.habpanel/README.md

-HABPanel
+HABpanel
 ========

-Another take on the dashboard-like web user interface concept for OpenHAB (v1.8, OpenHAB2 untested yet), with the following features:
+Another take on the dashboard-like web user interface concept for openHAB, with the following features:

-- 100% client-side application, put it inside your OpenHAB web installation as static files, no resources used on the server, nothing to start - if OpenHAB is up, it's up;
+- 100% client-side application, put it among your OpenHAB static files, no resources used on the server, nothing to start - if OpenHAB is up, it's up;
 - Dashboards are stored in the browser local storage, meaning they can be customized per device (a better way to backup and reuse configurations is definitely needed though);
 - Touch-friendly in-app drag-and-drop designer - OpenHAB's sitemaps are not used, it reads the items directly;
 - Uses the REST API and receives item updates via Websockets or long polling (unfortunately, this is not working reliably yet);